Outdoor Sporting Venues

 Learn more about Trails in the Branson area here

 Branson’s Parks and Recreation Department manages 16 parks with a variety of amenities for your group sporting event.
-Among those facilities is the versatile Branson Rec Plex, which has baseball and softball fields, soccer fields and plenty of seating for spectators.
+Among those facilities is the versatile Branson Rec Plex, which has baseball and softball fields, soccer fields, two gymnasiums, a three-lane indoor track, and plenty of seating for spectators.
 The Rec Plex has two 200-foot fields and two 300-foot fields.
 Its sister facility, the Branson AquaPlex includes an aquatic park and pool that includes six lanes for competitive swimming events.
+The Rec Plex has been home to over 100 state and regional events.

 To learn more about Branson’s Parks and Rec options, click here